garrettvercoe/Engelbart-Public/README.md

 Click "Wake up Engelbart" which will pull live Tweets for 5 minutes, and then give you a link to view those Tweets in Cyberspace.

 Once you run the loader, tweets will start to be read in and processed by Engelbart.
 We've setup a backend monitoring system utilizing Flower + Celery to help keep track and manage data flows and calls.
+This dashboard can be accessed at `localhost:5555`

 &nbsp;